swat1998/Autoinit/README.md

 **To try anything else than help please call the shell script using the following example:**
 > . autoinit --create flutter --name Hello

+**If you dont want to deal with the call in hassle please add the directory to /bin and alias it using ~/.bashrc**

 **Feel free to clone it, fork it and raise issues.**
 ***For some bugs please resort to single string names***